BlueBrain/nmodl/docs/CC2023/PAD.md

-cd nmodl/test/benchmark  # Enter the directory where the scripts are inside the docker image bash run_benchmark_script_cpu_gpu.sh  # Runs all the benchmarks on CPU and GPU python plot_benchmarks_cpu_gpu.py  # Generate the plots based on the outputs of the previous script cp -r hh_expsyn_cpu hh_expsyn_gpu /opt/mount  # Copy the files from the docker image to your environment
+cd nmodl/test/benchmark  # Enter the directory where the scripts are inside the docker image bash run_benchmark_script_cpu_gpu.sh  # Runs all the benchmarks on CPU and GPU python plot_benchmarks_cpu_gpu.py  # Generate the plots based on the outputs of the previous script cp -r graphs_output_pandas /opt/mount  # Copy the graphs from the docker image to your environment
 ```
 Executing `run_benchmark_script_dockerfile.sh` will generate two pickle files that include the results
 in `hh_expsyn_cpu/benchmark_results.pickle` for the CPU benchmarks and `hh_expsyn_gpu/benchmark_results.pickle`